 - Bind toxins: Pathogenic microbes in the gut secrete compounds that are toxic to other microbes or to cells of the intestinal wall.
 Similarly, mycotoxins (molds found in feed) can damage the intestine and interfere with digestibility.
 Components of the yeast cell wall such as beta-glucans can bind these and minimize their negative effects on the microbial environment and animal health.

-- Changes intestinal microbiota: By inhibiting pathogenic microbes and minimizing dramatic shifts in pH, yeast supports the function of beneficial, fiber-digesting microbes.
+- Changes intestinal microbiota: By inhibiting pathogenic microbes and minimizing dramatic shifts in pH, yeast supports the function of beneficial, fibre-digesting microbes.
 This improves feed digestibility helping horses gain more nutritional value from their diet.

 - Stimulates natural defenses in the intestine:Supplementation of Saccharomyces cerevisiae activates the immune system to help prevent disease and improve immunity in animals.